What to do when hepatitis C treatment is denied

 • Evidence of alcohol abuse

-• Evidence of illicit drugs
+• Evidence of illicit drug use

 Research shows that having hep C increases your risk for liver cancer and B-cell non-Hodgkin lymphoma, and delaying treatment increases those risks.